Aim of project

 Identifying the causes of frailty is the first step to be able to treat frailty.
 This project will help in the planning of future strategies to treat the causes of frailty and thus improve quality of life, and eventually survival, of patients with myeloma.
 Since the percentage of older adults is increasing, the ability or recognise, monitor, and treat frailty will have a substantial impact on patients, society, and healthcare.

 Acknowledgements and funding

 This project is funded by a Myeloma UK Health Services Research Grant.
-The value of the award is £117,966.

 This study is still ongoing however, it is anticipated that once complete, the tools developed in this research project will be of value to the clinical setting.